reactjs/rfcs/text/0000-static-lifecycle-methods.md

 React does not call this method before the intial render/mount and so it is not called during server rendering.

-### `static optimisticallyPrepareToRender(props: Props, state: State): void`

-This method is invoked before `render` for both the initial render and all subsequent updates.
-It is not called during server rendering.

-The purpose of this method is to initiate asynchronous request(s) as early as possible in a component's rendering lifecycle.
-Such requests will not block `render`.
-They can be used to pre-prime a cache that is later used in `componentDidMount`/`componentDidUpdate` to trigger a state update.

-Avoid introducing any non-idempotent side-effects, mutations, or subscriptions in this method.
-For those use cases, use `componentDidMount`/`componentDidUpdate` instead.

 ## Deprecated lifecycle methods

 ### `componentWillMount` -> `unsafe_componentWillMount`

-This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillMount` or use the new static `optimisticallyPrepareToRender` method instead.
-It will be removed entirely in version 17.
+This method will log a deprecation warning in development mode recommending that users use `componentDidMount` instead (when possible) or rename to `unsafe_componentWillMount`.

+`componentWillMount` will be removed entirely in version 17.

 ### `componentWillUpdate` -> `unsafe_componentWillUpdate`

-This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillUpdate` or use the new static `optimisticallyPrepareToRender` method instead.
-It will be removed entirely in version 17.
+This method will log a deprecation warning in development mode recommending that users use `componentDidUpdate` instead (when possible) or rename to `unsafe_componentWillUpdate`.

+`componentWillUpdate` will be removed entirely in version 17.

 ### `componentWillReceiveProps` -> `unsafe_componentWillReceiveProps`

-This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillReceiveProps` or use the new static `getDerivedStateFromNextProps` method instead.
-It will be removed entirely in version 17.
+This method will log a deprecation warning in development mode recommending that users use the new static `getDerivedStateFromNextProps` method instead (when possible) or rename to `unsafe_componentWillReceiveProps`.

+`componentWillReceiveProps` will be removed entirely in version 17.

 # Drawbacks